 Scholars are eligible to apply for a Personal Development Grant of up to £300 during the scholarship period, to use creatively to enhance their skills and promote progress towards more peaceful, open and inclusive societies.

-Applications for 2021-23 will open early in 2021.
-To find out more, please contact our Programme team at email@example.com
+Applications for 2021-23 will open early in 2021, with interviews held in April/May 2021 for entry to the programme in September 2021.
+To find out more, please contact our Programme team at firstname.lastname@example.org

 - Committed to promoting more peaceful, open and inclusive societies, through your academic research and/or other activities